jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. attribute:: glyph.horizontalVariants

    A string containing a list of glyph names.
-These are :ref:`alternate forms <math.html#Variants%3C/a>` of the current glyph for use in typesetting math.
+These are :ref:`alternate forms <math.Variants>` of the current glyph for use in typesetting math.
 Presumably the variants are of different sizes.

    Although ff will always return a string of glyph names, you may assign to it with a tuple of